alexwlchan/alexwlchan.net/src/_drafts/using-fuzzy-string-matching-to-weed-out-duplicate-tags.md

 ---
 layout: post
-title: Using FuzzyWuzzy to find similarly-named tags
+title: Using fuzzy string matching to weed out duplicate tags
 tags: python
-summary: How I use fuzzy string matching to weed out duplicate tags.
 ---

 I'm a big fan of [keyword tagging](https://en.wikipedia.org/wiki/Tag_(metadata)) as a way to organise my digital data.
 (For an explanation why, see my post about [how I scan and store my paperwork](/2019/11/my-scanning-setup/#how-should-i-organise-my-files).)

 Tags work best if I use them consistently -- same spelling, same wording, same everything.
-In practice, I don't always get that right -- I make typos, mistakes, or I forget that I already have a tag for a particular idea, and create a duplicate.
+In practice, I don't always get that right -- I make typos, mistakes, or I forget that I already have a tag for a particular concept, and I create another tag.
-Here's a selection of tags from my notes folder:
+Here's a few similar tags from my notes folder:

 ```
 Amazon S3